maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### True/False ####

-Simple drop down.
+Simple drop down with diffrent styles (see #Display_Type).
 A Boolean value is assigned to the variable name.

 If the teacher's correct answer should leave this blank (e.g. not answered at all) then use the tag `EMPTYANSWER`.
 (There are some edge cases where only some inputs are used in the correct answer to a question, so not answering is correct here).
 If you use the extra option `allowempty` then empty answers are considered valid, and the value of this input is `EMPTYANSWER`.

-#### Dropdown/Checkbox/Radio ####
+#### Choice : Dropdown/Checkbox/Radio ####

-The dropdown, checkbox and radio input types enable teachers to create [multiple-choice](Multiple_choice_questions.md) questions.
+The choice input type, where you can choose between dropdown, checkbox and radio input types, enable teachers to create [multiple-choice](Multiple_choice_questions.md) questions.
 See the separate documentation.

 #### String input ####